rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 I have always had a, let's call it, pessimistic and self-deprecating sense of humor.
-Where I might point out how broken something is and say "it's funny how much this thing fucking sucks."
+Where I might point out how 'broken something is' and say "it's funny how much this thing fucking sucks."
 Ha ha.

-As my burnout grew, the humor receeded and I ended up feeling like things fucking sucked **all around me**.
+As my burnout festered, the humor receeded and I ended up feeling like things fucking sucked **all around me**.
 I couldn't turn my head without noticing something that, whether it involved me or not, was just *wrong*.
 I could rattle off how much was broken, how badly it was broken and what a big fucking problem